mfkl/mfkl.github.io/_posts/2019-08-12-MediaPlayerElement-Plug-and-play-LibVLCSharp-UI-video-control.markdown

 As always, you can find the full code for this on [code.videolan.org](https://code.videolan.org/videolan/LibVLCSharp).

-The best and fastest way to get started is to clone our [libvlcsharp-samples](https://code.videolan.org/mfkl/libvlcsharp-samples) repository and start the `MediaElement` sample.
+The best and fastest way to get started is to clone our [libvlcsharp-samples](https://code.videolan.org/mfkl/libvlcsharp-samples) repository and start the `MediaElement` iOS and Android sample apps.
 Building the samples will pull the necessary VideoLAN packages from [NuGet](https://www.nuget.org/profiles/videolan) for your target platform.

 If you would like to contribute a new feature or a bugfix, we accept pull requests on [GitHub](https://github.com/videolan/LibVLCSharp/pulls) and merge requests on [GitLab](https://code.videolan.org/videolan/LibVLCSharp/merge_requests).